Apple is about to allow the retrieval of messages on iPhone

 The message retrieval feature could be one of Apple's efforts to keep iPhone owners engaged with its apps instead of switching to third-party apps.

-- How to send text messages instead of iMessage messages on iPhone or iPad
+- How to search for text messages on iPhone and iPad